alxwolf/ubios-cert/README.md

   ./deploy.sh
   ```

-* Navigate to the deployment folder
-* Issue your certificate for the first time
+* Navigate to the deployment folder and issue your certificate for the first time

   ```sh
   cd ${DATA_DIR}/ubios-cert